San Francisco Police Department: Controversies

 Notable incidents and events include the Golden Dragon massacre, a deadly shooting between Chinese gang members in the city's Chinatown district; the 101 California Street shootings in 1993; and the death of Aaron Williams while in police custody in 1995.
 In the latter case, several officers were charged with using excessive force, including Marc Andaya, described as having kicked Williams when he was on the ground.
 After two years and revelations of numerous complaints and two federal lawsuits against Andaya as an officer with the Oakland Police Department before he moved to San Francisco, in June 1997 Andaya was fired by the San Francisco Police Commission.
 Van Jones and the Bay City PoliceWatch were credited with organizing and keeping up community pressure against the department on this case.

 The crime lab's reputation worsened after an employee was arrested in March 2010 for stealing cocaine.
 This resulted in hundreds of cases being tossed out of court.

 November 20, 2002: A scandal known as Fajitagate occurred when three off-duty police officers—Matthew Tonsing, David Lee, and Alex Fagan Jr.—assaulted two San Francisco residents, Adam Snyder and Jade Santoro, over a bag of fajitas.
 Alex Fagan Jr. is the son of SFPD Assistant Chief Alex Fagan, who later became Chief.
 Nine officers and Chief Earl Sanders were involved in a cover-up regarding the fight.
 This incident has led to a grand jury indictment of the parties involved.
 However, unable to prove that a cover-up existed, the district attorney dropped the charges against former Chief Earl Sanders.
 Acting Chief Alex Fagan also resigned.
 In 2006, a civil jury found former officers Fagan and Tonsing liable for damages suffered in the beating, awarding plaintiffs Snyder and Santoro $41,000 in compensation.

 Public Defender Jeff Adachi released video footage from security cameras that showed different cases of SFPD officers entering apartments without warrants, plain-clothed officers not displaying badges, and officers removing belongings that were never accounted for in police reports and other court documents.
 In March 2011, the FBI opened an investigation into alleged police misconduct.
 The misconduct resulted in the DA dismissing 57 criminal cases because the scandal had compromised them.

 In 2012, 12 employees (sworn or unsworn) of the department were charged with crimes.
 Seven were cited for drunk driving, three for theft, one for possession of drug paraphernalia and one for unauthorized access to official databases.

+Pay

 The SFPD has often been criticized for the high salaries received by staff.
-Greg Suhr, is the highest-paid police chief in the country, at $321,577.
-In 2019, an SFPD officer's starting salary is $87,000, rising to $130,000 after seven years of service.
+Greg Suhr is the highest-paid police chief in the country, at $321,577.
+In 2024, an SFPD officer's starting salary is $103,116, rising to $147,628 after seven years of service.
+Overtime and additional pay often significantly increases these earnings – in 2023, the average starting officer made $170,290 in total pay, and the average level 3 officer made $240,017 in total pay.